Air Naval Gunfire Liaison Company: Employment

-ANGLICO teams have been working with all types of units in Iraq; from a typical Marine or Army infantry company to a SEAL or Iraqi Army unit.
+ANGLICO teams worked with many types of units in Iraq and Afghanistan; from conventional Army infantry companies to Special Operations Forces or Iraqi Army unit.
 Their training at all levels allows them to easily be plugged into any environment.
-Most Iraqi units will have, on some level, an ANGLICO team assigned to them.
-Each year, ANGLICO teams train for several weeks with the British Commandos.
+During the height of the Iraq War from 2005-2009, most Iraqi Army units in Al Anbar province had an ANGLICO team assigned in direct support.